Darren Lehmann: Playing style

-Lehmann’s batting technique was quite unconventional; taking guard outside leg stump, and, just before a ball was bowled, stepping back and across toward and sometimes past off stump.
+Lehmann's batting technique was quite unconventional; taking guard outside leg stump, and, just before a ball was bowled, stepping back and across toward and sometimes past off stump.
 This peculiar technique meant that if the ball was short in pitch, he did not need to step back any further.
 Lehmann was noted for his play against spin, and was a useful left-arm orthodox spinner himself, as evidenced by his match figures of 6/92 against Sri Lanka in Colombo in 2004.
 He was relatively accurate, but had little ability to turn the ball and used a flat trajectory.

 Personal life

 Lehmann is married to Andrea White, the sister of his Victorian, and later Yorkshire, teammate and English Test player Craig White.
-He has two children with his previous wife Emma, one of whom, Jake, has played first class cricket.
+He has two children with his previous wife Emma, one of whom, Jake, has played first-class cricket.

+Recognition

+In 2012 a statue of Lehmann by sculptor Ken Martin was unveiled at Adelaide Oval.